reactjs/react-rails/README.md

 ### 2.3 to 2.4

+Keep your `react_ujs` up to date, `yarn upgrade`

 React-Rails 2.4.x uses React 16+ which no longer has React Addons.
 Therefore the pre-bundled version of react no longer has an addons version, if you need addons still, there is the 2.3.1+ version of the gem that still has addons.

-If you need to make changes for the prebundled react, see the migration docs here:
+If you need to make changes in your components for the prebundled react, see the migration docs here:

 - https://reactjs.org/blog/2016/11/16/react-v15.4.0.html
 - https://reactjs.org/blog/2017/04/07/react-v15.5.0.html
 - https://reactjs.org/blog/2017/06/13/react-v15.6.0.html

-For the vast majority this will get you most of the migration:
+For the vast majority of cases this will get you most of the migration:
 - global find+replace `React.Prop` -> `Prop`
 - add `import PropTypes from 'prop-types'` (Webpacker only)
 - re-run `bundle exec rails webpacker:install:react` to update npm packages (Webpacker only)

+## Related Projects

+- [webpacker-react](https://github.com/renchap/webpacker-react): Integration of React with Rails utilizing Webpack with Hot Module Replacement (HMR).
+- [react\_on\_rails](https://github.com/shakacode/react_on_rails): Integration of React with Rails utilizing Webpack, Redux, React-Router.
+- [react-rails-hot-loader](https://github.com/rmosolgo/react-rails-hot-loader) Simple live-reloader for `react-rails`.
+- [react-rails-benchmark_renderer](https://github.com/pboling/react-rails-benchmark_renderer) adds performance instrumentation to server rendering.
+- [Ruby Hyperloop](http://ruby-hyperloop.org/): Use Ruby to build reactive user interfaces with React.

 ## Contributing

-We have a [Code of Conduct]() that you need to follow.
+🎉 Thanks for taking the time to contribute! 🎉

+With 2 Million+ downloads of the react-rails Gem and another 100k+ downloads of react_ujs on NPM, you're helping the biggest React + Rails community!

+By contributing to React-Rails, you agree to abide by the [code of conduct](https://github.com/reactjs/react-rails/blob/master/CODE_OF_CONDUCT.md).

 You can always help by submitting patches or triaging issues, even offering reproduction steps to issues is incredibly helpful!

-### Running tests
-`rake test` or `bundle exec appraisal rake test` runs everything. or run a specific suite using `bundle exec appraisal <appraisal name> rake test`
-  - Integration tests run in Headless Chrome which is included in Chrome (59+ linux,OSX | 60+ Windows)
-  - ChromeDriver is included with `chromedriver-helper` gem so no need to manually install that 👍

-### Updating the pre-bundled react
-- Update React with `rake react:update`
-It outputs an ironically webpacked couple of files into `lib/assets/react-source/<environment>/react(-server).js` where it will be picked up by `sprockets` in `lib/react/rails/asset_variant.rb`

-### Updating ReactRailsUJS
-- Update the UJS with `rake ujs:update`
-- To release a new NPM version:
-  - Update the version in `react_ujs/package.json`
-  - Commit & push to master
-  - `bundle exec rake ujs:publish` (runs `npm publish`)

-### Releasing the Gem
-- To release a new RubyGems version:
-  - Increment the version in `lib/react/rails/version.rb`
-  - Add an entry to `VERSIONS.md`
-  - Update the changelog (find recent changes on GitHub by listing commits or showing closed PRs)
-  - Commit changes & push to master
-  - `bundle exec rake release`: pushes a tag to GitHub, builds a `.gem`, and pushes to RubyGems
+Please see our [Contribution guide](https://github.com/reactjs/react-rails/blob/master/CONTRIBUTING.md) for more info.